Longer days and warmer temperatures have arrived: Spring is here and it’s a welcome relief to horse owners after a long, wet winter.

 Whilst changing from winter to spring can have a significant impact on nutritional needs, providing the right care and dietary management will help keep your horse happy, healthy and performing well through spring and beyond.

-If you have any questions about feeding your horse, feel free to get in touch via the comments below, email email@example.com or fill in our Equine Diet Planner form and we’ll get back to you with personalised nutritional advice for your horse.
+If you have any questions about feeding your horse, feel free to get in touch via the comments below, email email@example.com or fill in the Smart Horse Nutrition Equine Diet Planner form and we’ll get back to you with personalised nutritional advice for your horse.
 Remember, we’re here to help!